datahub-project/datahub/docs/how/updating-datahub.md

 - #11484 - Metadata service authentication enabled by default
 - #11484 - Rest API authorization enabled by default
 - #10472 - `SANDBOX` added as a FabricType.
 No rollbacks allowed once metadata with this fabric type is added without manual cleanups in databases.
+- ? - The `DatahubClientConfig`'s server field no longer defaults to `http://localhost:8080`.
+Be sure to explicitly set this.

 ### Potential Downtime